rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/control-onboard-led.md

 pre: "f. "
 weight: 330
 ---
-The tutorial will teach you how to deploy a basic non-ROS package that changes the trigger of the on-board LED (ACT/LED0) on Raspberry PI 2 or 3.
+The tutorial will teach you how to deploy a basic non-ROS package that will change the trigger of the on-board LED (ACT/LED0) on Raspberry PI 2 or 3.

 ## Learning objectives
-The objective is to learn how to deploy a basic non-ROS package on a Raspberry PI 2 or 3 with docker compose runtime.
+The goal is to learn how to deploy a basic non-ROS package on a Raspberry PI 2 or 3 with docker compose runtime.

 ## Prerequisites
 1. Device requirements
 	* You should have access to a computer with an internal connection.
 	* Ensure that the [Google Chrome](https://www.google.com/chrome/) browser